 QR3.2.3 The Medium of Light

-This circularity begs the question of what renews the fields that renew?
-That an electric field powers a magnetic field that powers the electric field is like Peter paying Paul’s bill and Paul paying Peter’s bill.
-With such logic, I could borrow a million dollars today and never pay it back.
-According to current physics, light is a cosmic Ponzi scheme!
+Yet what renews the fields that renew?
+That an electric field powers a magnetic field that powers the electric field is like Peter paying Paul’s bill, and Paul paying Peter’s bill.
+With such logic, I could borrow a million dollars now and never pay it back.
+If light waves self-renew, light is a cosmic Ponzi scheme and the photon is a perpetual-motion machine!

 Figure 3.10.
 Physical waves vibrate matter up and down on a surface